Autonomous-Resilient-Cyber-Defence/PrimAITE/PRIMAITE/docs/source/config.rst

 PrimAITE uses two configuration files for its operation:

-* config_main.yaml - used to define the top-level settings of the PrimAITE environment, and the training session that is to be run.
+* config_main.yaml - used to define the top-level settings of the PrimAITE environment, and the session that is to be run.
-* config_[name].yaml - used to define the low-level settings of a training session, including the network laydown, green / red agent information exchange requirements (IERSs), Access Control Rules, Action Space type, and the number of steps in each episode.
+* config_[name].yaml - used to define the low-level settings of a session, including the network laydown, green / red agent information exchange requirements (IERSs), Access Control Rules, Action Space type, and the number of steps in each episode.

 config_main.yaml:
 *****************